Public consultation closed

 The Everlasting Swamp Restoration Project aims to restore wetland ecosystems that are natural to the local land and environment of the Clarence River and its floodplains.

 The project will consider conservation priorities, local expertise, community values and cultural knowledge to inform restoration options.
-It will focus on improving the water quality and addressing the area's acid sulfate soil legacy.
+It will focus on improving water quality and addressing the area's acid sulfate soil legacy.
 Once completed, this project will be the first demonstration site in New South Wales, which will inform future restoration initiatives.

 Project progress